• Home /

 Find your water and electric controls

 Main water shut-off valves are typically found around the exterior perimeter of your home, often facing the street.
 Your home inspection should include the location and a photo of the valve.
-Your home may also have a curb valve located near the street or sidewalk at your property line.
+Your home may also have a curb valve near the street or sidewalk at your property line.

 Your electric panel will be a large gray box installed on a wall — typically in your garage, laundry room, closet, outside wall, or another low-traffic area.
 Check to see if your panel is a fuse box or circuit breaker and learn how to control it.